jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-133.md

 ### 135. There are also no channels in any bodies of the outer earth except in iron.

-The Earth's inner crust consists of partly branched particles attached to each other and partly others that move through the branched intervals here and there.
+The Earth's inner crust consists of:
+- partly branched particles attached to each other and
+- partly others that move through the branched intervals here and there.

 Such channels cannot exist in these more mobile bodies due to the reason mentioned.

-They can only exist in the branched ones.
-As for the outer earth, no channels were indeed present in it initially, as it was formed between water and air.
+- They can only exist in the branched ones.

+The outer earth had no channels present in it initially, as it was formed between water and air.

-However, since various metals have ascended from the inner Earth to this outer one, although all those formed from the more mobile and solid particles should not have such channels, certainly that which consists of branched and thick but not so solid particles cannot be without them.
-And it is very reasonable to believe that iron is such.
+However, since various metals have ascended from the inner Earth to this outer one.

+Those metals formed from the more mobile and solid particles should not have such channels.

+But certainly those metals made up of branched and thick but not so solid particles must have them.
+It is very reasonable to believe that iron is such.

-### 136. Why such channels exist in iron.
+### 136. Why such channels exist in iron

+Iron is the only metal that 3 characteristics:

-For no other metal is so difficult to be bent by the hammer, resists fire less, or can be rendered less fusible without the addition of another substance.
+1. It is so difficult to be bent by the hammer
+2. It resists fire
+3. It is less fusible

+These need the addition of another substance to be altered.

-These 3 characteristics indicate that its fragments are more branched or angular than those of other metals, and hence, they are more firmly connected to each other.
+These prove that its fragments are more branched or angular than those of other metals.
+- This makes the particles of iron more firmly connected to each other.

-Nor does it matter that some of its masses easily melt upon the first exposure to fire; at that time, their fragments are not yet attached to each other, and therefore, they are easily agitated by the heat.
+Some of its masses easily melt upon the first exposure to fire.
+At that time, their fragments are not yet attached to each other.
+This is why they are easily agitated by the heat.

 Iron is harder and less fusible than other metals.
 But it is also one of the least dense.

 It easily corrodes with rust or is eroded by strong acids.

+This proves that its particles:
-All these indicate that its particles are not denser than those of other metals, such as the thicker ones, but that many channels are contained in them.
+- are not denser than those of other metals, such as the thicker ones
+- have many channels.

 ### 137. How they exist even in each of its fragments.